 The motion to "pass over" may still be in use in some Maine communities.
 It can be confusing.
 The voter must vote "No" on this motion in order to have the matter considered at all by the town meeting.
 If it is not considered (i.e., if it is "passed over"), it is effectively defeated.

-Some folks like the motion because it avoids pu the town officially on record as being against something when perhaps they favor the article's concept generally but just don't like a particular unamendable element of the proposal (e.g., that funding come from the property tax).
-Sometimes, too, the motion may be made in order to avoid a "winners and losers" situation on an issue on which quite strong feelings exist, or where the voters prefer a more gentle way to let down petitioners of an article, or a sponsor of an article placed on the warrant by courtesy of the selectmen.
+Some folks like the motion because it avoids putting the town officially on record as being against something when perhaps they favor the article's concept generally but just don't like a particular unamendable element of the proposal (e.g., that funding comes from the property tax).
+Sometimes, too, the motion may be made in order to avoid a "winners and losers" situation on an issue on which quite strong feelings exist, or where the voters prefer a more gentle way to let down petitioners or sponsors of an article.
 And sometimes it will be made where someone thinks the selectmen themselves have brought forward an idea so bad it doesn't merit debate.

 In towns routinely using the motion it is probably well understood.
-An alternative is simp ly that no motion be made relating to the article.
+An alternative is simply that no motion be made relating to the article.
 No motion having been made, neither the article nor its subject matter is before the meeting, and a clerk's record to that effect is a record that the article was not taken up.
 In any event, discourage the use of the motion when the intent appears to be to preempt debate on articles that seem perfectly in order for debate.

 A good question is whether a motion to pass over should require a unanimous vote; surely at least a 2/3rds vote should be required, as it is akin to a motion to table.
 This Manual's Table does not include motions to pass over or to table because it presumes that a town meeting will ordinarily want to take up and dispose of all of its business.
-If a motion to pass over is allowed to go fo rward, review with the voters before the vote the effect of affirmative and negative votes.
+If a motion to pass over is allowed to go forward, review with the voters before the vote the effect of affirmative and negative votes.
 And be careful whenever a voter moves that an article be "passed" - ascertain whether the movant means "approved" or "passed over."